rwgk/numba/docs/source/reference/pysupported.rst

 that only use string and integer variables (types with ``str()`` overload) are supported in :term:`nopython mode`.

-Additional operations as well as support for Python 2 strings / Python 3 bytes will be added in a future version of Numba.
-Python 2 Unicode objects will likely never be supported.
+Additional operations as well as support for ``bytes`` will be added in a future version of Numba.

 .. warning::
     The performance of some operations is known to be slower than the CPython